Digital Security Explained

 Risk management in digital security is the structured process of identifying, assessing, and reducing the likelihood and impact of potential harm to systems, data, and operations.

 It is not about eliminating all risk.
-It is about making informed, proportional decisions.
+It is about making informed, proportional decisions over time.

 What is “risk” in security?